tel/old-blog/_drafts/six_points_about_type_safety.md

    convenient.

 4. Types often distinguish certain program utterances or fragments as allowable while others are not.
+They perform this task by enumerating the allowable ways to construct and use[types-of-data][types-of-data]

 4. All languages automatically admit the *vacuous* type analysis and are type-safe under it.
 This is the type system which merely